junjun-jiang/SSPSR/README.md

-# SSPSR
+# SSPSR-Pytorch
-A spatial-spectral prior deep network for hyperspectral image super-resolution
+A spatial-spectral prior deep network for hyperspectral image super-resolution.

 The code is for the following work: